AmaxJ/slot-machine/README.md

 Lucky-6 slot machine game

 Begining screen should display:

-Players Balance in tokens
+Player's balance in tokens,
-prompt for bet size
+prompt for bet size,
-prompt for spin
-display results, and updated player balance
+prompt for spin.
+Then after a spin it should display the result and updated player balance.
-When player goes broke prompt for reload
+When player goes broke prompt for reload.

 # RULES:
  -Horizontal matches recieve 1x payout